Syllabus for Advanced Yoga Teacher Training: 300 Hour Training Course (Multistyle)

 Usually a Hatha yoga class would be a moderately paced practice combining yoga pose (asana), breathing awareness, pranayama (breathing practices), meditation and the chanting of mantras to open or close the class.

-In advanced yoga teacher training our teachers guide our students through carefully crafted intelligent sequences which range from general to advanced.
+In advanced yoga teacher training near me our teachers guide our students through carefully crafted intelligent sequences which range from general to advanced.
 Students are encouraged to explore their practice fine tuning the subtle and gross aspects.
 We aim for all our students to experience subtle awareness, cultivating a mindful approach to yoga practice.

-In Hatha yoga for our advanced yoga teacher training we focus primarily on Therapeutic asana.
+In Hatha yoga for our advanced yoga teacher training near me we focus primarily on Therapeutic asana.
 Spending time with each student, analyzing the various imbalances and working with specific asana to correct it.
 On advanced yoga teacher training we also spend time working through each asana category and tackling the asana from many different angles, focusing on how to work with different ailments or disabilities.
-On advanced Yoga Teacher Training students are taught yoga asana for eliminating back pain, high blood pressure, constipation, IBS, heart disease, controlling diabetes, yoga for pregnancy, remaining youthful and better well-being.
+On advanced Yoga Teacher Training near me students are taught yoga asana for eliminating back pain, high blood pressure, constipation, IBS, heart disease, controlling diabetes, yoga for pregnancy, remaining youthful and better well-being.
 Students will also learn yoga for headache and migraine, arthritis, asthma, neck pain, and more.

 We use props at a very high standard and information is detailed.
 We discuss and observe how the subtle body as well as the gross body is working, relating everything back through anatomy, philosophy and teaching technique.
 We move deeply into the precise instruction and analysis of student’s body through yoga, learning where and how best to modify a pose for advanced practitioners, beginners and those with illness or injury.